chivay/writeups/OverTheWire/Bandit/solutions.md

 ## Level 0
 This level is really simple.
-We just login and read password from a file.
+We just log in and read password from a file.
 ```bash
 bandit0@melinda:~$ ls
 readme